tx00-web-en/Learning-Material-And-Tasks/material/cm.md

 #### Frontend Team:
 1. **Add Signup and Login Forms**
-   Create the UI for the signup and login components.
-You can use `frontend/src/pages/AddJobPage` as a reference for creating the forms. **Note** that the logic *can be added later*, once the *backend team completes iteration 3*.
+   - Create the UI for the signup and login components.
+You can use `frontend/src/pages/AddJobPage` as a reference for creating the forms.
+   - Ensure the forms collect these required fields (e.g., **name, email, password, phone number, gender, date of birth, membership status**).
+   - **Note** that the logic *can be added later*, once the *backend team completes iteration 3*.

 2. **Update Navigation Bar**
-   Update the navigation bar in `frontend/src/components/NavBar` to include links to the signup and login components.
+   - Update the navigation bar in `frontend/src/components/NavBar` to include links to the signup and login components.

 3. **Test with the Mock Server**
-   Before switching to the backend team's API, test the forms using the mock server.
+   - Before switching to the backend team's API, test the forms using the mock server.

 4. **Test with the API Server**